pluots/zspell/README.py.md

-# Stringmetrics
+# ZSpell

-Python bindings for the Rust stringmetrics library
+Python bindings for the Rust zspell library